mchorse/reads/content/blockbuster-changelog.md

 ## Version 1.5.3

 This patch update is quite massive in comparison to two previous patches.
-This update adds body part system,
+This update adds body part system, image morphs, a new Aperture integration, URL textures, few miscellaneous tweaks and lots of bug/crash fixes.

-**Compatible** with McLib `1.0`, Metamorph `1.1.7` and Aperture `1.1.1`.
+**Compatible** with McLib `1.0`, Metamorph `1.1.7` and Aperture `1.2`.
 It doesn't mean that future versions of Metamorph and Aperture would be incompatible, but older versions are most likely incompatible.

+<?php echo youtube('sWlh0LUvvMc', $domain) ?>

 * Added `mclib` library mod as a dependency
 * Added body part system to Blockbuster custom model system, which allows adding sub models on a model